tmakatos/qemu/docs/devel/vfio-user.rst

   * *Error* in a reply message indicates the command being acknowledged had an error.
 In this case, the *Error* field will be valid.

-* *Error* in a reply message is a UNIX errno value.
+* *Error* in a reply message is an optional UNIX errno value.
+It may be zero even if the Error bit is set in Flags.
 It is reserved in a command message.

 Each command message in Commands_ must be replied to with a reply message, unless the message sets the *No_Reply* bit.
 The reply consists of the header with the *Reply*